LANGUAGE WORKSHOPS

 SEA ROOTS

 The SEAD Project presents SEA Roots: Language Workshops.
 Led by a team of fluent and qualified instructors, our 8-week language literacy intensives are an introduction to reading, writing, and speaking in Hmong, Khmer, Lao, or Vietnamese.
-Our content is integrated with storytelling and snapshots of topics such as history, social issues, and culture.
+Our content is integrated with music, visual art, storytelling and snapshots of topics such as history, social issues, and culture.
 Classes meet online on Saturday mornings for 8 weeks, and are offered in the Spring and Fall.
-The difficulty of the course is determined by student registration and ability.

 Before coming in, I was missing some key foundation of the Viet language, and from this class, I was able to fill in those gaps.